nicolaswurtz/chordpro-php/README.md

 $transposer->transpose($song,-5); // Simple transpose, but could produce some musical errors (sharp instead of flat)
 //$transposer->transpose($song,'Abm');

-// Some options are waited
+// Some options are mandatory, you could use en empty array if none
 $options = array(
     'french' => true,
     'no_chords' => true